ZulfiqarAlee-code/database-management-python/README.md

 # PostgreSQL Database Project with Python

-A simple Python project for creating and inserting data into a **PostgreSQL database**.
-This project demonstrates how Python can be used to connect with PostgreSQL and perform basic database operations.
+A simple Python project for creating and inserting data into a **PostgreSQL database** using **SQLAlchemy** and **psycopg2**.

+This project demonstrates how Python can connect to PostgreSQL, create database tables, and insert data.

 ## 📁 Project Files